-Resolution in the chamber:

-If the symptoms are too severe, the diver must be removed from the water and transferred to the Deck Decompression Chamber (DDC), where a diver medic can assist him.
-The surface decompression procedure should be applied to do it safely (see on the next page).

-Switch to surface decompression:

-Surface decompression should be considered instead of switching to air, even for trivial cases, and must be organized for all issues which could become more serious:

-- In the eventuality that the incommoded diver is vomiting in his helmet or has a deep crisis, things can become quickly unmanageable with additional risks like drowning or injuries for the casualty in addition to the problems posed by oxygen poisoning...
-Prudence must be the rule... - Because the Air stops and a part of the O2 stops have normally been completed, switching from the in-water or wet bell O2 decompression to the surface O2 decompression table is easy and does not pose any problems.
-As demonstrated below, the in-water air stops prior to the deco time in the chamber of the surface O2 decompression table are the same as for the "in water Air O2" or "in wet bell O2" decompression tables, allowing to jump from one to the other.
-What is essential is to be sure that the deco time corresponding to the air stops of the surface decompression table are fully completed before ordering the transfer to the chamber, which should be the case with acute O2 poisoning.
+- Resolution during the in water stop (minor cases only): - The O2 supply must be stopped, and the helmet flushed with air. - For minor symptoms, when the diver is supplied on air, wait for the symptoms to subside, then wait 15 more minutes, and recommence O2 at the point of interruption.
+Or switch immediately to the standard air table and resume the decompression using this table.
+The procedure to move from "in water O2 decompression procedure" to "in-water air procedure" is explained in the previous point - Important: If the symptoms are too severe, the diver must be removed from the water and surface decompression procedure must be applied. - Switch to surface decompression: - Surface decompression must be considered instead switching to air, even for trivial cases.
+It must be organized for all cases which could become more serious: In the eventuality that the diver is vomiting in his helmet, or has an acute crisis, the things can become very quickly unmanageable with additional risks like drowning or injuries in addition to the problems posed by the O2 poisoning...
+Prudence must be the rule. - Because the Air stops, and a part of the O2 stops have normally been completed, switching from the in water or in-wet bell O2 decompression at 6 m to surface O2 decompression procedure is easy and does not pose any problems: The in water air stops 9 m prior the deco time in the chamber are the same with "Air in-water O2 deco at 6 m" or "in wet bell O2 at 6 m".
+It allows to jump from one table to the other.
+What is important is to be sure that the deco time corresponding to the air stops 9 m of the surface decompression table are fully completed before ordering the transfer to the chamber.
+It is the case with acute O2 poisoning at 6 m.